radiantlogic-v8/documentation-new/documentation/installation/self-managed.md

 ## Prerequisites

-- Install [Kubernetes cluster](https://kubernetes.io/docs/setup/) of version 1.27 or higher.
+- [Kubernetes cluster](https://kubernetes.io/docs/setup/) of version 1.27 or higher.
 Refer to the [Sizing a Kubernetes cluster](https://developer.radiantlogic.com/idm/v7.4/getting_started/kubernetes/#sizing-a-kubernetes-cluster) document for additional details.
 - Install [Helm](https://helm.sh/docs/intro/install/) version 3.0 or higher.
 - Install [`kubectl`](https://kubernetes.io/docs/reference/kubectl/) version 1.27 or higher and configure it to access your Kubernetes cluster.
 - An Identity Data Management license key, which will be provided to you during onboarding.
 - Ensure that you have received Container Registry Access and image pull credentials named **(regred)** from RadiantLogic during onboarding.
 - Ensure that you have necessary storage provisioners and storage classes configured for the Kubernetes cluster.
-Some examples of supported storage classes are `gp2`, [Azure disk](https://learn.microsoft.com/en-us/azure/aks/concepts-storage#persistent-volumes), etc.
+Some examples of supported storage classes are `gp2`/`gp3`, [Azure disk](https://learn.microsoft.com/en-us/azure/aks/concepts-storage#persistent-volumes), etc.
 - Estimate sufficient resources (CPU, memory, storage) for the deployment.
 Your Radiant Logic solutions engineer may guide you with this depending on your use case.

 ## Steps for Deployment

-1.  **Configure credentials**

-     Create a file named `values.yaml` and open it in a text editor or IDE.
-Add `imagePullSecrets` field as shown below to the file to specify the secret credential that was provided to you by Radiant Logic.
-          ```yaml
-          imagePullSecrets:
-            - name: regcred
-          ```
-     &nbsp;

-2. **Update Helm configurations based on your requirements**
+1. **Set up values.yaml file for Helm deployment**

+    Create a file named `values.yaml`.
 In your `values.yaml`, ensure that you have the following properties at minimum.
 Note that the values of the properties such as `storageClass`, `resources`, etc., will differ depending on your use case, cloud provider, and storage requirements.
 Work with your Radiant Logic Solution Engineer to customize your Helm configuration.

    **Example `values.yaml` file:**
    ```yaml